Wettingen Abbey: History

 Count Heinrich II of Rapperswil bought lands in Wettingen sometime after 1220, and gave it the name Wettingen, believed to be named after his wife's family von Wetterau.
-He had married in 1220 to Mechtidis von Wetter, her brother was Count Lutold I von Wetter.
+He had married in 1220 to Mechtidis von Wetter, sister of Count Lutold I von Wetter.
 And as well as the advowson of the village church.
 After being miraculously saved from shipwreck during the crusades, he gave his possessions in Wettingen to Salem Abbey, a Cistercian house in the north of the region around the Bodensee.
 The piece of land for the construction of the new buildings was given by the nunnery at Schänis.
-Eberhard of Rohrdorf, abbot of Salem, dispatched the twelve monks necessary for a new foundation and some lay-brothers under Konrad, the abbot-designate, previously Eberhard's deputy.
+Eberhard of Rohrdorf, abbot of Salem, dispatched twelve monks to create a new foundation and some lay-brothers under Konrad, the abbot-designate, who had previously been Eberhard's deputy.

-On 14 October 1227 the monks began building the monastery, called Stella Maris (Latin: "Star of the sea").
-In memory of their generous founder they also adopted the motto "Non mergor" (Latin for "I do not sink").
+On 14 October 1227, the monks began building the monastery, called Stella Maris (Latin: "Star of the sea").
+In memory of their generous founder they also adopted the motto Non mergor (Latin for I do not sink).
 From the beginning the abbey was able to add to its possessions: in Uri, in Zürich, in Riehen and above all in the valley of the Limmat in the area round Wettingen.
 In the Limmat valley the abbey possessed the authority of the low justice.
 The "Vögte" (lords protector) were the Habsburgs until 1415, and after that the Old Swiss Confederacy.

-In the early 16th century however the abbey was greatly weakened by financial difficulties.
-On 11 April 1507 (Divine Mercy Sunday) a fire destroyed parts of the monastery.
+In the early 16th century, however, the abbey was greatly weakened by financial difficulties.
+On 11 April 1507, (Divine Mercy Sunday) a fire destroyed parts of the monastery.
 The Infant Jesus of Wettingen, a painting on wood, miraculously escaped the devastating fire.
 In 1529 most of the monks converted to the reformed faith.
-After the Second War of Kappel of 1531 the Catholic towns brought about the re-catholicisation of the monastery and until 1564 nominated the abbots themselves.
+After the Second War of Kappel of 1531, the Catholic towns brought about the re-catholicisation of the monastery and until 1564 nominated the abbots themselves.